Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 Why JDK 1.7 is preferred
 ----------------------------------------------------------------------------------

-  It is because CDH5.10.1 by default support compile and run with JDK 1.7.
+  It is because by default CDH5.10.1 supports compile and run with JDK 1.7.
 If you want to use JDK1.8, please turn to Cloudera web site for how to support JDK1.8 in CDH5.10.1.
   For SSM, JDK 1.7 and 1.8 are both supported.